What Is Anxiety?

 Prioritize Your Life

 If you’re like many people, as you become trapped in an endless cycle of work, errands, and other responsibilities, you begin to lose sight of those things that are important to maintaining a good emotional state and a good quality of life.
 Make a list of what is genuinely important to you.
 It’s not uncommon to allow the quest for unimportant things to rule our lives.
 Take time to write down what is vital in your life.
-You may want to take steps such as:
+You may want to take steps such as:- Nurture personal growth

 - Achieve career goals